dvdsk/prosesitter.nvim/README.md

  - allow easy switching between linting comments, strings and comments and strings
  - making linting strings more practical by filtering out urls and paths
  - function to try and automatically fix an issue

+### Trouble shooting
+ - Do you have a treesitter parser installed for the file you want to prose lint?
+Try installing one with `TSInstall` \<tab to autocomplete\>.
+ - If the treesitter parser is crashing it can help to update it to the latest version with `TSInstall update`

 ### Related work
 If you like this plugin you might also be intrested in: